Alleged "Three Percenters" militia members indicted in new Capitol riot conspiracy case

 Only one of the defendants, Warner, is alleged to have entered the Capitol building, though the five others are accused of joining rioters at the Upper West Terrace, an area of the Capitol where officers experienced some of the most brutal fighting.

 After the presidential election in November, prosecutors allege, Hostetter used the American Phoenix Project group to promote violence in response to the results.
-On November 27, 2020, Hostetter posted a video on the American Phoenix Project YouTube channel where he promoted false claims that votes for then-President Trump had been "stolen."
+On November 27, 2020, Hostetter posted a video on the American Phoenix Project YouTube channel where he promoted 6 conspiracy theories about the 2020 election – debunked claims that votes for then-President Trump had been "stolen."
 He said, "Some people at the highest levels need to be made an example of with an execution or two or three."

 In December, after Mr. Trump tweeted about the planned January 6 rally, noting that it "will be wild," members of the group began to make plans.
 Taylor posted a link to Mr. Trump's tweet, and posed the question, "Who is going?"